Omkar-Pomendkar/mern-blogs/frontend/README.md

 22) Exported user and added it into database
 23) making use of try and catch to handle error
 24) Now we will hash the password in the database
-25) NOw we are making use of middleware to check the errors
+25) NOw we are making use of middleware functions to check the errors
+26) I have not added middleware in the
+27) Creating Sign up  Page UI